aaronegolden/crawl/README.md

 ### v2 balancing actions

 Cut hp in half for most Zot monsters.
 Brought AC and EV down in some cases.

+### v2 balancing results

+- [x] Draconian AC and EV may still be slightly too high, reduce AC by 2 and EV by 2.
+- [x] Curse toe AC still too high at 18.
+Bring down to 11.
+- [x] Able to beat Orb of Fire in 1v1 at all skills at 14 with a shield of fire resist.
+Still feels dangerous but not impossibe.
+Being seen by one at a distance is maybe too dangerous, but no change at the moment.
+- [x] Orb guardians probably a little too weak defensively at 300 HP, 4 AC 4 EV.
+Will bump HP up to 375.
+On the other hand, their offense is pretty have at 45 per hit.
+I will drop this down to 30.
+- [x] I messed up when making the upgraded draconians.
+Currently they have an average of 18 AC and 20 EV.
+Will fix for v3.

+Not sure about killer clowns.
+Will rebalance the above first.

+Part of the difficulty is in having items unidentified.
+I will tune with items idenitified.

+### v3 balacing results

+TODO

 ## References